-Indicator: Business Electricity Accounts consuming (consuming greater than 160 MWh per year) (B070)
+Indicator: Business Electricity NMIs on market retail contracts (consuming greater than 160 MWh per year) (B070)

 Definition: The count of business electricity NMIs that purchase electricity for a business premises under a market retail contract and consume greater than 160 MWh a year.
 This is to be measured as at the last calendar day of each reporting month.
 For customers with multiple accounts, the consumption should not be aggregated across all accounts.